andrewferrier/dotfiles/common/.config/nvim/README.md

 *   Fix chewing up CPU when editing a large gitcommit file
 *   Port hard/soft to lua, including introducing a 'bias' concept for new or uncertain files (also use unit testing)
-*   Raise bug that docs for nvim_create_namespace is wrong in that it doesn't talk about diagnostics